lucasko/novnc/README.md

 ### 5) Known Issues

-#### 5.1) Chromium crashes with high VNC_RESOLUTION ([#53](https://github.com/ConSol/docker-headless-vnc-container/issues/53))
+#### 5.1) Chrome crashes with high VNC_RESOLUTION ([#53](https://github.com/ConSol/docker-headless-vnc-container/issues/53))
-If you open some graphic/work intensive websites in the Docker container (especially with high resolutions e.g. `1920x1080`) it can happen that Chromium crashes without any specific reason.
+If you open some graphic/work intensive websites in the Docker container (especially with high resolutions e.g. `1920x1080`) it can happen that Chrome crashes without any specific reason.
 The problem there is the too small `/dev/shm` size in the container.
 Currently there is no other way, as define this size on startup via `--shm-size` option, see [#53 - Solution](https://github.com/ConSol/docker-headless-vnc-container/issues/53#issuecomment-347265977):

-    docker run --shm-size=256m -it -p 6901:6901 -e VNC_RESOLUTION=1920x1080 consol/centos-xfce-vnc chromium-browser http://map.norsecorp.com/
+    docker run --shm-size=256m -it -p 6901:6901 -e VNC_RESOLUTION=1920x1080 consol/centos-xfce-vnc chrome-browser http://map.norsecorp.com/

 Thx @raghavkarol for the hint!